 2. The resin, hardener or the room is too cold.
 Be sure the room temperature is between 70 and 75 degrees Fahrenheit and the components are warm.

 3. The volume of resin and hardener being mixed is too small.
 Resins require a certain amount to be mixed in order for the curing reaction to occur.
 Be sure to mix the minimum recommended amount by the manufacturer.

 Cured resin has bubbles in it

-2. The resin has reacted to something included in it.
+2. The resin has reacted to something included in it or the inclusion released bubbles after being added to the resin.
 Make sure all inclusions are sealed with glue or clear tape before including in resin.